danielfrags/TotalProject/README.md

 # Total Project
-Includes all the required final project codes including Visio diagram
+Include the changes I've made for the book store project